-The Chamber helps all British companies or subsidaries, whether they are already in-country or are thinking about entry, by supporting them to join the market, providing dedicated resources, working closely with the Department of International Trade, Embassy, and Consulate General promoting British business as well as opportunities available.
+BritCham helps all British and other member companies or subsidiaries whether they are already in-country or are thinking about entering it, to join the market and attain specific market information, possible suppliers, partners etc. working closely with the Department of International Trade, the Embassy, and Consulate promoting British business.